taviroquai/mapigniter2/documentation/windows_installl.md

 1. *Download* zip and *extract* to a web server folder
 1. Open **.env.example** in an editor such as notepad++ and saves as **.env**  as .env. (this is nneeded since win windows files start with . sometimes yield error during copy.
 1. create a postgres database and set your local configuration on **.env**
-   * If you are not running PostgreSQL on default postgres port (5432), you should specify the port by adding a port line.
-For example:

-      ```
-          DB_HOST=localhost
-	  DB_PORT=9999

-      ```

-      Where DB_PORT is entry in env set to what you want.

-1. Install as you would install a [Laravel](http://laravel.com/) application by opening up command prompt, cd into folder you extracted
+1. Install as you would install a [Laravel](http://laravel.com/) application by opening up command prompt, cd into folder you extracted and then run the following:
     * php composer.phar install --prefer-dist
     * php artisan key:generate
     * php artisan migrate
     * php artisan db:seed
-1. Give *write permissions to web server* to the following folders:
+1. Give *write permissions to web server* IUSR and IIS_IUSRS accounts to the following folders:
     * storage
     * bootstrap/cache
     * public/storage